Accounting in Australia

 The official source for full text standards, available in PDF format with additional supporting notes.

-Updates from Deloitte's IAS Plus service.
+Accounting standards updates and background information from Deloitte's IAS Plus service.

 For regional organisations and networks, see our list of international accountancy bodies.